 The Metropolitan (310 Andrew Higgins Blvd, New Orleans)

 If you are looking for a classic place to dance, go to the Metropolitan Club.
-One of the most famous nightclubs in New Orleans where you can dance to the music of DJs, and with incredible lighting and the most modern songs and artists.
-Smoke machines create an environment full of excess, mystery and a lot of luxury so that the party does not stop.
+One of the most famous nightclubs in New Orleans where you can dance to the music of DJs, incredible lighting and songs and the most modern artists.
+The smoke machines create an environment full of excess, mystery and a lot of luxury so, while the party doesn't stop.

 The music is modern and ranges from top 40 to hip hop, rock, pop, house, techno and any other trending songs.
 There are flat screen TVs all over the walls, dancers for entertainment and there is always a lot of people having a great time.